PeterVanBeekNS/obsidian/Werk/Personen/Ikzelf.md

 - Specialized in the intersection between software and hardware.

-- Joined Eurailscout in 2009 as a developer.
+- Joined Eurailscout in 2009 as a developer. **Eurailscout:**
+	- Former NS Techniek division, specialized in railway inspection using measurement trains
+	- Measurements: track geometry (e.g., track gauge and profiles), rail inspections, visual inspections, switch measurements, overhead line inspections
+	- Technologies: laser, ultrasound, line-scan cameras, GNSS, IMU, video imaging

 - Worked on measurement systems onboard trains, as well as data processing and analysis software on the ground side.

 - Gradually transitioned into an architect role; became team lead in 2015.